THERMOS - Accelerating heat networks in Europe

-The aim of the THERMOS (Thermal Energy Resource Modelling and Optimisation System) project is to provide the methods, data, and tools to enable public authorities and other stakeholders to undertake sophisticated thermal energy system planning far more rapidly and cheaply than they can today.
+THERMOS (which stands for Thermal Energy Resource Modelling and Optimisation System) will provide the methods, data, and tools to enable public authorities and other stakeholders to undertake sophisticated thermal energy system planning far more rapidly and cheaply than they can today.
 To achieve this, the THERMOS project aims to:

 - Develop and publish a state-of-the-art methodology for developing address-level energy system maps.